-The institutional phase of Air Force ROTC, called Aerospace Studies, is divided into two parts.
+The institutional phase of Air Force ROTC, called Air Science, is divided into two parts.
 The first two years constitute the General Military Course and the second two years constitute the Professional Officer Course.
-A student may obtain a commission through one of three distinct programs: the four-year program, the two-year program, or the Financial Assistance Program (scholarship).
+A student may obtain a commission through one of three distinct programs: the four-year program, the two-year program, or the Scholarship Program.
 Details on courses offered are set forth in the alphabetical departmental listing.

 The General Military Course examines the causes of contemporary world conflict, Department of Defense organization, and the mission, organization, and capabilities of the United States Air Force.
 Finally, it prepares the cadet as a candidate for the Professional Officer Course.
-Cadets enrolled in the General Military Course are exempted from Selective Service draft.
-Enrollment is limited to students who are citizens of the United States, physically qualified for military training in the Corps of Cadets, loyal to the United States, and of good moral character.
-Cadets in the first year of the General Military Course attend one hour of class a week; those in the second year attend class for two hours each week.
+Enrollment is limited to students who are citizens of the United States, physically and mentally qualified for military training in the Air Force ROTC, loyal to the United States, and of good moral character.
+Cadets in the General Military Course attend one hour of class a week.

 Leadership training is continuous during the student's life as an Air Force ROTC cadet.
 In addition to rudimentary military training provided to underclass cadets by unit commanders, each cadet, under the supervision of an Air Force officer, receives training designed to develop leadership potential and knowledge of Air Force fundamentals.
 He attends career briefings conducted by Air Force junior and senior officers and studies the professional aspects of a career in the Air Force.
 He participates in orientation visits to Air Force bases and is provided opportunity to fly in Air Force aircraft.
-Indoctrination in military courtesy, respect for authority, and self-discipline is an integral part of the Air Force ROTC program.
+Indoctrination in military courtesy, respect for authority, and self-discipline are integral parts of the Air Force ROTC program.